Tuesday, August 11, 2015

 I’m thankful that the commands were never carried out; it didn’t happen that way, but what are we to make of this text that we revere?
 (Richard Dawkins cites a disturbing phenomenon regarding these commandments.
 When text was altered to seemingly describe a situation in China, Israeli school children condemned it.
 When shown the original text, other Israeli school children made excuses to support it.
 He does not clarify whether the children were secular or dati, but still...)

 Archaeological finds reveal that Canaanites and Hebrews lived together and there is no evidence of warfare between them.
 Statues of the goddess Asherah have been found in Jewish and Canaanite homes and I’ve heard (but not confirmed) that Jericho's walls are of a much later date than the supposed conquest.
 In addition, well-known rabbi, David Wolpe, is a vocal proponent of the idea there may have been no escape from Egypt and no invasion of Canaan, and that the Israelites and Canaanites had lived side by side for centuries.
-(We may never know, even if the “port towns of Pithom and Ramses,” now under water, are excavated.)
+(We may never know, even if the “port towns of Pithom and Ramses,” now under water, are found and excavated.)

 I’m frustrated by my lack of books and knowledge.
 What have rabbis said about the “Taliban-like” commandments found in Sefer Vayikra?
 I am certain there are beautiful commentaries and drashot (drashim?) on other passages in Vayikra, but I don’t know what they are.